djaus2/Meltdown/README.md

 The generated content is HTML so

 -   The source content is in the main, Text.
+-   Neltdown is line based with no state passed between lines

 -   HTML can be seamlessly embedded in a page, and so is unmodified by the parser.